 - 1. The infection is actually flattening out (I really hope and wish this is the case), or - 2.
-The amount of testing we do is insufficient and we are not recording the actual spread of the virus (I suspect this is the case).
+The amount of testing we do is insufficient and we are not recording the actual spread of the virus (this might very well be the case).